The Younger Set Weighs In on ‘Aladdin’

 This effort is just one of many in Arts Bureau Edge’s mission to give young people experience in writing about the arts and give them a voice in the community.

-— Elizabeth Kramer, founder, Arts Bureau Edge
+— Elizabeth Kramer, founder, Arts Angle Vantage

 “Aladdin” runs through Sunday, Oct.
 21 at the Kentucky Center for the arts.
 Elizabeth Kramer founded Arts Bureau Edge with Frances Ward-Simmons.
 Special thanks to Matthew Porter at PNC Broadway in Louisville and Keith Stone of LEO.